DawngunnerYT/New-app/README.md

 Game currently being worked on road work ahead

-Status:broken debugging could take awhile
+Status:broken debugging could take awhile (also breaking it on prurpose to rebuild parts that didnt implement correctly)

   download mobile app